jimbob4000/RetroFlow-Launcher/docs/FAQs.md

 ### RetroArch games don't load
 Older versions of RetroArch don't support launchers, try updating to a more recent version, I think the version I use is 1.9.4, see the [RetroArch buildbot](https://buildbot.libretro.com/stable/) for alternate versions.
 <br><br>

+### Some system apps open but don't launch?
+The launch commands for some system apps are unkown, this is the best we can do at the moment.
+<br><br>

 ### RetroArch fails to load games with "&" symbol in the game name